blankaex/blog/_posts/2019-08-26-dont-crunchyroll-your-own-translation.md

 I've come to notice more and more fansubbers working on projects without a translator on the team.
 Instead, they work off an official script from Crunchyroll or the like.
 It's no new practice by any stretch of the definition, but it's definitely become a lot more common.

-It's also happened to have come up in conversation a fair few times this past week, so I figured I might share my thoughts on the matter.
+It's also a topic that happened to come up in conversation a fair few times this past week, so I figured I might share my thoughts on the matter.
 As you may have guessed from the existence of this blog post, I'm not particularly fond of the practice, though not for any moral or ethical reason.
 I have a few other causes for concern.

 {% capture images %}
     {{ site.url }}/assets/res/2019-08-26-dont-crunchyroll-your-own-translation/EChyWAKWwAEqrmH.jpg